liesel-devs/liesel/docs/source/goose.rst

     import liesel.goose as gs

-The workflow for MCMC sampling goose consists of two steps:
+The workflow for MCMC sampling goose consists of the following steps:

 1. Set up your model
 2. Set up an :class:`.Engine` with MCMC kernels for your parameters and draw posterior samples